This here are the characters from the Bloody Roar series

 - Ryu and Ken: Of the non-Shotoclone variety.
 Kohryu shares nearly the exact same moveset as Kenji, though the latter has additional moves such as elemental powers, the ability to Wall Run, and create a body double.
 None of which Kohryu has.
 Plus, their beast drives are distinct from one another.

-- A God I Will Become: In his introductory arc, he fused with the Tabula Soul in an attempt to harness its power in hopes of becoming the most powerful zoanthrope of all.
+- A God Am I: In his introductory arc, he fused with the Tabula Soul in an attempt to harness its power in hopes of becoming the most powerful zoanthrope of all.
 In the end, he learned the Tabula was merely using him to get to Uriko.
 Xion was defeated by Yugo, but still hasn't given up and continues to research various texts (seen inPrimal Fury's opening cutscene) to find ways to elevate his beast power.

 - Badass Longcoat